Vasily Stalin: Military service

-The Soviet Union was invaded by Nazi Germany on 22 June 1941, and Stalin was transferred to the front in August 1941 and given the surname Ivanov in an attempt to conceal his identity.
-As the son of Stalin, he flew in combat rarely, and when he did he was accompanied by a formation.
+The Soviet Union was invaded by Nazi Germany on 22 June 1941.
+Vasily was transferred to the front in August 1941 and given the surname Ivanov in an attempt to conceal his identity.
+As the son of Stalin, he rarely flew in combat, and when he did he was accompanied by a formation.
 Vasily took part in 29 combat missions, and is said to have shot down two enemy aircraft.
-As the son of the Soviet leader, Vasily was hated by most of his colleagues, who felt he was an informant to his father.
-In the spring of 1942 he was sent back to Moscow, and given a role inspecting the conditions of the air force, and mainly stayed in Moscow for the rest of the war.
-Bored in this role, Vasily was in trouble after a 4 April 1943 incident where he had explosives dropped into the Moskva River, injuring himself and killing the flight engineer.
+As the son of the Soviet leader, Vasily was hated by most of his colleagues, who felt he was an informant for his father.
+In the spring of 1942 he was sent back to Moscow, and given the role of inspecting the condition of the air force.
+He mainly stayed in Moscow for the rest of the war.
+Bored by his new role, Vasily found himself in trouble after an April 4, 1943 incident where he had explosives dropped into the Moskva River, injuring himself and killing a flight engineer.

 As a result of the explosion, Vasily was demoted, though within a year and a half he was promoted to command an air division.
-He was further promoted to general, and at the age of 24 was made the youngest major-general in the Red Army.
+He was further promoted to the rank of general, and at the age of 24 was made the youngest major-general in the Red Army.
 He was also awarded several decorations, including the Order of Red Banner (twice), the Order of Alexander Nevsky, and the Order of Suvorov.
 After the war he was transferred to Germany as part of the Soviet occupation.

 He was promoted to major-general in 1946, to Lieutenant-General in 1947 and Commander of the Air Forces of the Moscow Military District in 1948.

 Post-war

 After the war, Vasily took up an interest in sports, in particular ice hockey.
 He helped develop a team to represent the air force, VVS Moscow, and brought in Anatoly Tarasov as the player-coach for the inaugural season in 1946–47.
-However, Tarasov argued with Vasily over players and left the team after one season for CDKA Moscow (later CSKA Moscow).
+However, Tarasov argued with Vasily over the selection of players and left the team after one season for CDKA Moscow (later CSKA Moscow).
 On 5 January 1950 a plane carrying the VVS team crashed at Sverdlovsk, killing the team.
 Even so, VVS won three consecutive Soviet Championship League titles from 1951 to 1953, before Vasily divested himself of the team in the wake of his father's death.